Skip to main content

 React SDK

-React SDK requires React 16.8.0+
+Requirements: React SDK requires React 16.8.0+

 Installation

 The Kameleoon SDK Installation tool is the preferred way to install the SDK.
-This SDK Installer helps you to install the SDK of your choice, generate a basic code sample, and configure External dependencies if needed.
+This SDK Installer helps you to install the SDK of your choice, generate a basic code sample, and configure external dependencies if needed.

 To start the SDK Installation tool, install and run it globally: